-Improve the health and wellbeing of local residents by working collaboratively with partners to develop and integrate housing. health and social care linking to wider County strategies.

-- Improve the facilities on offer by working with Southwell Leisure Centre Trust in the codevelopment of a business case for a new fitness suite extension and an alternative - Improve the facilities on offer by supporting the YMCA to deliver their flagship project, the Community and Activity Village in Newark and its ambitious outcomes. - Prevent homelessness through the development of a Targeted Arrears Support project to support residents at risk of financial crisis, with particular focus on those financially affected - Support the regeneration of a new sports pavilion with an enhanced quality of pitch provision and variety of tenure opportunities through the delivery of phase 1 of the Yorke Drive Regeneration Project. - Help reduce fuel poverty in the district by creating and delivering a portfolio of innovative fuel poverty alleviation/affordable warmth initiatives targeted at private sector residents.
+- Improve the health and wellbeing of local residents by working collaboratively with partners to develop and integrate housing, health and social care linking to wider County strategies. - Improve opportunities for health and wellbeing by providing a new swimming pool at the Dukeries Leisure Centre. - Improve the facilities on offer by working with Southwell Leisure Centre Trust in the codevelopment of a business case for a new fitness suite extension and an alternative management arrangement. - Improve the facilities on offer by supporting the YMCA to deliver their flagship project, the Community and Activity Village in Newark and its ambitious outcomes. - Prevent homelessness through the development of a Targeted Arrears Support project to support residents at risk of financial crisis, with particular focus on those financially affected by Covid-19. - Support the regeneration of a new sports pavilion with an enhanced quality of pitch provision and variety of tenure opportunities through the delivery of phase 1 of the Yorke Drive Regeneration Project. - Help reduce fuel poverty in the district by creating and delivering a portfolio of innovative fuel poverty alleviation/affordable warmth initiatives targeted at private sector residents.